The Absolute Best Horror Movies on Prime Video

-Like horror movies?
-A fantastic mix of classics and new scary flicks await on Prime Video.
+Love horror?
+A decently large selection of classics and fresh scary movies await on Prime Video, from World War Z to The Silence of the Lambs.
 Dim the lights, grab the popcorn and let the nightmares begin.

-All of these films received generally favorable reviews (or better), according to Metacritic.
+These horror flicks are the very best Prime Video has to offer, all scoring around 65 or higher on Metacritic.

 Candyman (2021)